wlcosta/zypper-zrpr/README.md

 *because these are my packages installed from **games** repo*

 Just copy and paste these in your terminal, and be happy! :+1:

+## Oh, by the way

+I'm assuming you are running (open)SUSE in English.